sequelize/sequelize-auto/README.md

                             https://sequelize.org/v5/manual/models-definition.html#configuration
-      -t, --tables          Comma-separated names of tables to import -T, --skip-tables     Comma-separated names of tables to skip -C, --camel           Use camel case to name models and fields, if you want model name to be "Upper Camel Case" you can use like
+      -t, --tables          Comma-separated names of tables to import -T, --skip-tables     Comma-separated names of tables to skip -C, --camel           Use camelCase to name models and fields; for UpperCamelCase model names use `-C ut`
-                            this: `-C ut`
       -n, --no-write        Prevent writing the models to disk.
       -s, --schema          Database schema from which to retrieve tables -l, --lang            Language for Model output: es5|es6|esm|ts